Opser vs. Claude Cowork

 Common limitations

-• No shared business database — context has to be re-pointed at folders, files, and apps per user
+• No shared system of record; context is re-pointed per user at folders, files, and apps

 Claude Cowork